SaraFreitas-dev/BlackJack/readme.md

 - **Hide Opponent’s Card**: Implement functionality to hide the opponent's card until the end of the game.
 - **Restart Option**: Implement a more refined restart option to allow users to start a new game seamlessly.

+## BlackJack Rules

+1. **Card Values**:
+   - **2-10**: Face value
+   - **Jack, Queen, King**: 10 points
+   - **Ace**: 1 or 11 points

+2. **Objective**: Get a hand value closer to 21 than the dealer without exceeding 21.
+A hand totaling exactly 21 is a "Blackjack" and wins automatically.

+3. **Gameplay**:
+   - Both player and dealer are dealt two cards.
+Player's cards are face up; the dealer has one card face up and one card face down.
+   - The player can choose to "Hit" (take another card) or "Stand" (keep current hand).
+   - The dealer reveals the hidden card when the player decides to stand.
+   - The hand closest to 21 wins.
+If a hand exceeds 21, it results in an automatic loss (a bust).
+   - If the hand is 21, is an automatic win since the player got a BlackJack.